dafny-lang/dafny/docs/DafnyRef/Expressions.md

 and [expressions](#sec-match-expression).
 `CasePattern`s are used
 in `LetExpr`s and `VarDeclStatement`s.
-The `ExtendedPattern` differs from `CasePattern` is allowing literals and symbolic constants.
+The `ExtendedPattern` differs from `CasePattern` in allowing literals and symbolic constants.

 When matching an inductive or coinductive value in